thebruce13/bbrotherton-hugo/content/blog/border-image.md

 title = "Border Image"

 +++
-Border-image is one of those attributes that I rarely reach for.
-Especially because of how convoluted the syntax is.
+Border-image is one of those attributes that I rarely reach for because of how convoluted the syntax is.
 I mean look at this.
 `border-image: url(…) 30 30 / blah blah blah`
 What in the world is with so many values?
 Why do I have to specify the width?
 How do I figure out what the slice should be?
 What is a slice even?
 We'll cover all these things and more in this article.
 But really this all starts with the image part of border image.